 Devitt returns from the hospital and Keely is promoted to Research and Planning.
 Keely tells Stone that he is an example of The Peter Principle, having risen to the level of his own incompetence.
 Stone says the fact Keely is being promoted would counter this criticism, suggesting that Keely planned this move all along.

 This episode is good, and when Stone blows up at Keely, it's surprising that even though the two are friends, Keely is technically Stone's superior, so I'm surprised, given his "I'm the boss" attitude (asking for Stone to address him as Captain in front of "the men," for example) that he doesn't take Stone off the case or discipline him in some way.
 I guess their friendship overrides this.
-Stone's outburst is undoubtedly one of the angriest he had in the entire series.
 With his use of computers, Keely was obviously ahead of his time, much to the annoyance of men in the department who found his methods to be counter-productive.
 But I don't know how advanced computers of the day were.
 For example, Keely tells Keller to check out employees who work in the Balboa Towers, which currently totals around 2,500 people, as well as people who previously were employed there.
 Then in the next scene we see Keller with Stone on the way to the building in their car and Keller is holding a large sheaf of computer printouts (not a "paperless" solution already).
 This is not from Mason, because Keller asks for that in a subsequent scene.
 So what are these papers?
 I don't think SOSF was like Hawaii Five-Zero where you can log into a Supercomputer and, starting with a facial recognition search, come up with obscure information in a few seconds like the results of a suspect's driving test 20 years ago or their high school records.
 Frizzell gives a very good performance as the edgy and irrational Truax.